 The easiest upcycling projects are ones that involve putting a fresh coat of paint on your items.
 Changing the colour or finish of your items can give them a whole new look, ideal if you’re updating the colours of your home or want to make something more on-trend.
 Find your ideal colour and texture (chalk, metallic, matte, etc.) and make sure you follow some useful furniture painting tips to get things done properly.

 The only limit to what you can do with upcycling is your creativity.
-Take a long hard look at your existing furniture and have a think about what you can do with it to make it better.
+Take a long hard look at your existing furniture and think about what you can do with it to make it better.
 You can take a look at Pinterest boards and dedicated upcycle websites to get some ideas and put your own stamp on your improvement projects.
-Check out some of the best upcycling ideas to help you pick out your next project.

 Recreate high-end pieces